umutacar/DC/guide/README.md

 $ make ch2/main.xml
 ```

-Error messages from the XML translator are terrible.
-They have not been well developed.
+Error messages from the XML translator are not useful.
 But, if you are able to generate a PDF, then you should be able to generate an XML.
 If you encounter a puzzling error try the "debug" version which will give you an idea of where it blew up.

 ```
 $ make ch2/main.xmldbg